 Allow to cool slightly and then drain/squeeze out as much moisture as possible.

 Blend or chop the spinach.
-Season with plenty of black pepper and nutmeg.
+Season with plenty of black pepper and nutmeg (and a touch of salt).

-Add the garlic, cheeses and bread crumbs and mix well.
+Add the ricotta, hard cheese and bread crumbs and mix well.

 Pour ¼ of the pasta sauce into an oven proof dish.